Philocoder93/deploy-MEAN-app/README.md

 Notice the error in the log:
 `npm ERR! missing script: start`

-Looking into our `package.json`, you should see something like the following:
+Looking into our `package.json` ([more info](https://docs.npmjs.com/files/package.json)), you should see something like the following:

 ```js
 {